 How Is Real Event OCD Diagnosed?

-Once an individual receives a diagnosis, the next step is to seek treatment.
-Therapy is generally the first and most effective option, as it provides an individual the tools they need to change thought and behavior patterns.
+Therapy is generally the first and most effective option for treating OCD, as it provides someone with the tools they need to change thought and behavior patterns.
 Because of the intensity of symptoms in real event OCD, it is crucial to find proper treatment so that one’s obsessions do not spill into other areas of their life.

-Exposure therapy is a form of cognitive behavioral therapy (CBT) that works to reframe an individual’s thought patterns.
-It is generally one of the most common forms of therapy for those with real event OCD.2 Through exposure therapy for OCD, an individual is taught to reprocess events through exposure scripts.
-These allow an individual to relieve an event without being physically present in it, and offer them the opportunity to understand why their actions were not as impactful as they believed them to be.
+Exposure and response prevention (ERP) is a form of cognitive behavioral therapy (CBT) that works to reframe someone’s thought patterns.
+It is generally one of the most common forms of therapy for those with real event OCD.6 Through ERP for OCD, a person is taught to reprocess events through exposure scripts.
+These allow a person to relive an event without being physically present in it, and offer them the opportunity to understand why their actions were not as impactful as they believed them to be.

 Medications